halleewong/ScribblePrompt/MedScribble/README.md

 See the list of data sources below for the sources of the images and segmentations.

-For AbdominalUS and SpineWeb, you will need to follow the instructions on the website to retrieve dataset and perform the following processing steps:
+For AbdominalUS and SpineWeb, you will need to follow the instructions on the respective websites to retrieve data and then perform the following processing steps:

 1. Resample the volume (and segmentation) to 1mmx1mmx1mm spacing
 2. Pad the volume (and segmentation) with zeros to be square